-Samra Habib is a writer, photographer and activist, whose memoir We Were Always Here: a Queer Muslim Memoir depicts her experience being forced to run away from her home in Lahore and starting a new life in Canada.
-Through the lens of her own experiences, her memoir explores the ways in which she forged her multilayered identity in the face of persecution and Otherness.
-As a queer Ahmadi Muslim, she powerfully portrays her search for the language to express her truest self, making peace with her sexuality, her family, and Islam.
+Samra Habib is a writer, photographer and activist, whose memoir We Have Always Been Heredepicts the personal intersection of queerness and Islam through their experience through being forced away from their home in Lahore and start a new life in Canada.
+Through the lens of their own experiences, Samra’s book explores the ways in which they forged her multilayered identity in the face of persecution and Otherness.
+As a queer Ahmadi Muslim, they powerfully portray their search for the language to express their truest self, making peace with their sexuality, their family, and Islam.

-shado sat down with Samra earlier this month to discuss the book and how it depicts her personal journey.
-An extract from Chapter One can be found below; with thanks to Quercus Books.
+shado sat down with Samra earlier this month to discuss the book and how it depicts their personal journey.
+An extract from Chapter One can be found below (with thanks to Quercus Books).

 As an author and photographer, storytelling – both of your own tales and other people’s – must inform a lot of your creative process.
 What are some of the parallels and/or differences between documenting through words and through imagery?